5 Financial Spread Betting Strategies Used by Experienced Traders

 Scalping prioritizes execution quality over the size of each outcome.
 The focus is on maintaining discipline, speed, and controlled losses.
 For most traders, scalping is difficult because constant decisions under pressure increase the likelihood of execution errors.

-• Moving averages.
+Moving averages.
 These are technical tools that plot a market trend on a graph, showing whether it’s moving in a positive or negative direction.
-You use it to identify trends and suitable entry and exit points.
+They identify trends and suitable entry and exit points.

 2. Breakout trading